mini-pcs/mini-pcs.github.io/_posts/2023-12-30-Orange PI 5 PRO.md

 | Idle Power Consumption | 2-3 Watts |

-## How Does It Perform in Real Life? 🎮
+## Orange Pi 5 Pro Performance Review – Gaming, 4K Content, and Everyday Use 🎮

 From playing your favorite games to enjoying 4K content, the Orange Pi 5 Pro doesn't disappoint.
 Imagine that power in your hands for gaming and entertainment!